HackTuah/doj-epstein-files/README.md

 All data referenced in this repository originates from publicly released Department of Justice materials.

 This repository does not host, modify, or redistribute source files.
-It documents analysis of publicly accessible URLs and file-type resolution methodology.
+It documents technical analysis and file-type resolution of publicly accessible URLs.